-The Central Avenue School in Madison, NJ took on a big artistic challenge this October.
+The Central Avenue School in Madison, NJ took on a big artistic challenge.

 The elementary school created a beautiful mural along many halls.
 The mural depicts the history of Madison and commemorates the 125th anniversary of Madison Borough.
 With over 40 volunteer parents and children, along with the guidance and help of a local artist Caren Olmsted, the colorful mural unfolded.